 My personal belief is that the essence of the mark of the beast has to do with loyalty, but please note that the exact meaning of the mark has not been revealed.

 I suspect that the “mark of the beast” is a tool that will be used to attempt to co-opt those freedom-loving people across the world — those who have not otherwise been overcome by force — into a new world order of some kind (financial, political, social, or all of the above).

-The propaganda machine of the beast will (or has and will continue to) advertise it as a tool of benevolence, even if completely Godless.
+The propaganda machine of the beast will (or has and will continue to) advertise it as a wise tool of pragmatic benevolence, even if completely Godless.

 I think we’ve seen its manifestation in many ways already.
 For example, many people have been fired for their faithful views on marriage and gender, thus removing from them the ability to “buy and sell.”